 My father's camera—a gift from my mother before they were married; and when I was growing up, it was the serious camera in the family.
 My dad loved it—it took very sharp photos and it worked great.
 I think he had to have the shutter cleaned once in 30 years.
 It still works fine, though I wouldn't trust the top or bottom shutter speeds.

 I never liked it.
 It's got a tiny viewfinder which looks like you're peering through a keyhole.
 The rangefinder is dark and I always had a difficult time focusing it.
 The focus ring is stiff, which makes it hold focus well but it's hard to turn.
-It takes Series V filters, which in the pre-internet 1970s were impossible to get when I wanted them (now I have a bunch, though no real need).
+It takes Series V filters, which in the pre-internet 1970s and 80s were impossible to get when I wanted them (now I have a bunch, though no real need).
 It's all metal and it weighs about the same as a cinderblock.